gao-kelly/gao-kelly/README.md

 ## 🚀 What I'm Working On

-- [ ] Learning about machine learning algorithms for market prediction
+- [ ] Tokentell: Learning about machine learning algorithms for blockchain market prediction
-- [ ] Working on a data science project
+- [ ] ICOLT: Working on a data science project for NLP-based storytelling
-- [ ] Attending data science meetups and events
+- [x] Attending data science meetups and events

 ## 🔍 What I'm Learning